chambliss/foodbert/README.md

 ### Larger-scale prediction

 To predict on many examples, you can use `food_model.do_preds`.
-I usually use this for generating model predictions to correct in LabelStudio.
+I usually use this for generating model predictions to correct in [LabelStudio](https://labelstud.io/), the tagging platform used for this project.
 Calling it looks like this:
 ```python
 from food_extractor.food_model import do_preds